 By bus.
 No clear information yet, but you’d go by bus to Essaouira and then proceed from Essaouira according to the corresponding section above.
 If you arrive in the early evening in Essaouira, it’s better to spend the night there as apart from the occasional taxi there is no way to get to Sidi Kaouki then.
 [TODO]

 By airplane.
-There is an internal flight from Casablanca to Essaouira Mogador airport every second day, and it “always” costs just 32 EUR (see).
+There is an internal flight from Casablanca to Essaouira Mogador Airport every second day, and it “always” costs just 32 EUR (see).
 Proceed from Essaouira Mogador Airport according to this section.

+LPG stove.
+We have a stove in the upstairs kitchen.
+It uses LPG gas fuel.
 As a safety precaution, the valve of the LPG bottle should be closed every evening.
 For that, open the cabinet to the right of the kitchen stove, and turn the knob at the top of the LPG bottle right until the valve is closed. (“Turn right” as in “like a normal bolt” and “clockwise when looking at the bottle from the top”.)